testdouble/test_data/README.md

 `test_data` database doesn't mean they _should_.

-Integration tests inevitably become coupled to the data that's available to them, and if a test has access to fixtures, records created by a factory, and a `test_data` SQL dump, it is likely to unintentionally become dependent on all three.
+Integration tests inevitably become coupled to the data that's available to them, and if a test has access to both records created by a factory and a `test_data` SQL dump, it is likely to unintentionally become inextricable from both.
 This could result in the test having more ways to fail than necessary and make it harder to simplify your test data strategy later.
-Instead, consider explicitly opting into a single type of test data by creating different types of tests or separate suites to segregate them.
+Instead, consider explicitly opting into a single type of test data by separating your tests based on which source of test data they use.

-Every situation will be different, but one strategy that suits a lot of circumstances would be to write a method to declare and configure the test data strategy for the current test.
+Every situation will be different, but one strategy that suits a lot of circumstances would be to write a class method that runs at test-load time to declare and configure the test data strategy for the current test.

 Taking from [this
 example](/example/test/integration/better_mode_switching_demo_test.rb) test, you